Manage crypto capacity

 |11515, 11520, 11530, 11540, 11542||4375|

 b.
-For the rest of the SDX platforms, which are not listed on the above Minimum value of an ACU counter available for different SDX appliances table, you can freely assign ACUs and SCUs.
-The NetScaler SDX appliance automatically allocates crypto virtual interfaces.
+For the rest of the SDX platforms, which are not listed in the preceding table, you can freely assign ACUs and SCUs.
+The SDX appliance automatically allocates crypto virtual interfaces.

 Example.
 Crypto allocation where both ACU and SCUs are freely assigned

-4./ Complete all the steps for provisioning the NetScaler instance, and click Done.
-For more information, see Provisioning NetScaler Instances.
+4./ Complete all the steps for provisioning the VPX instance, and click Done.
+For more information, see Provisioning Citrix ADC instances.

 View crypto hardware health

-In Management Service, you can view the health of the crypto hardware provided with the NetScaler SDX.
+In Management Service, you can view the health of the crypto hardware provided with the SDX appliance.
 The health of the crypto hardware is represented as Crypto Devices and Crypto Virtual Functions.
 To view the health of the crypto hardware, navigate to Dashboard > Resources.

 Points to note

-Keep the following points in mind when you upgrade the NetScaler SDX appliance to 12.0 57.xx and higher versions.
+Keep the following points in mind when you upgrade the SDX appliance to the latest version.

 Only the SDX user interface gets upgraded, but the hardware capacity of the appliance remains the same.

-The crypto allocation mechanism remains the same, and only the representation on SDX GUI changes.
+The crypto allocation mechanism remains the same, and only the representation on the SDX GUI changes.